skaji/App-FatPacker-Simple/README.md

 `my-script.pl` may use your perl module in `lib` directory.

-Firt install external dependencies of `my-script.pl` to `local` dir:
+First install external dependencies of `my-script.pl` to `local` dir:

     # if extenal dependencies declared in cpanfile
     > carton install